greenpolo/BraiAn/docs/braian-qupath.md

 Sometimes we would like to discard some parts of a section—be it for problems with the tissue, imaging or registration to an atlas—but we would still like to keep some portions!

 In this case you can draw an annotation over the desired portion to exclude from the analysis, making sure that it completely covers the atlas annotations below.
-This can be done using the Polygon tool or duplicating an atlas annotation (Shift+D) and [classifying them](https://qupath.readthedocs.io/en/stable/docs/concepts/objects.html#classification) with the ad-hoc QuPath classificat·on for the _exclusion_ annotations: "Exclude".
+This can be done using the Polygon tool or duplicating an atlas annotation (Shift+D) and [classifying them](https://qupath.readthedocs.io/en/stable/docs/concepts/objects.html#classification) with the ad-hoc QuPath classificat·on for the _exclusion_ annotations: "Exclude" (see _Fig.
+1_).

 !!! warning